nimati/FCAlertView/README.md

 ## Extra Customizations

 This section includes all the tiny details that you can customize your alert with, which makes FCAlertView very customizable.
+Or leave it as is and enjoy the simplicity.

 ### Alert Types